They say human beings don’t come with an instruction manual. We beg to differ! Your astrology chart holds the key to your personality and path.

 Download supplemental PDFs mentioned in the video:

-Astrology charts can turn up surprising insight about your patterns and preferences.
+Astrology birth charts can turn up surprising insight about your patterns and preferences.
 They’re an excellent way of understanding your own “blind spots” and using that knowledge for personal growth and self-improvement.
 You can learn which talents to develop and where you may have weak spots to develop.

 - What zodiac sign and which of the 12 houses each planet in the chart is in